dridi/cashpack/README.rst

 6. No locking

 Assuming an HTTP/2 or similar usage, no locking is required.
 The decoding or encoding should happen in the HTTP/2 RX or TX loop, which is ordered.
+Being designed for single allocation, there is also no hidden locking after the initialization completes.
+It is also possible to achieve no locking at all by using a different allocator.

 7. Decoding as a state machine